LaMitaOne/Flowmotion/README.md

 - fixed z-order of prev selected animating back from selectnext or prev pic function
 - fixed that last flicker sometimes of just hotzoomed down, in line,
   that moment before it gets static pic again.
 Now all...perfect smooth,
   no flicker, looks really awesome)
+- pause animationthread each cycle 16ms to workdown messages, no problems with animations like smarteffects that way
+- new HotTrackWidth property
+- new inoming pics now start tiny sized

 **v 0.983**
 - Animations now Threaded, massive performance gain like 20 times faster and smoother